Crock Pot Thanksgiving Whole Turkey Recipe

 Size Of The Turkey

-For this recipe, my turkey was between 10-12 pounds, and I used a six-quart slow cooker.
-If you have a larger one, you can easily fit the bird in the cooker.
+For this recipe, my turkey weighed between 10 and 12 pounds, and I used a six-quart slow cooker.
+If you have a larger one, you can easily fit the bird in it.
+This recipe fed about four people, including two growing teenagers.

-For this recipe, I used a turkey that was between 10 to 12 pounds.
+For this recipe, I used a turkey between 10 to 12 pounds.
 It was a little big for my Crock Pot, so I covered it with aluminum foil and placed a cookie sheet underneath to catch any liquid that might drip over.

 Step-By-Step Instructions